utlib/collections-uoft/docs/metadata_template_instructions.md

 *To be added.*

 Instructions on this page for OpenRefine will be specific to steps that could help you with Collections U of T metadata spreadsheets.
 You can also refer to the [OpenRefine documentation](https://openrefine.org/docs) or check out U of T's [Map and Data Library OpenRefine tutorials](https://mdl.library.utoronto.ca/tools/openrefine).

+Note that if you are working in Google Sheets on your Collections U of T metadata spreadsheet, you can load the data into OpenRefine directly from Google Sheets by following [these instructions](https://openrefine.org/docs/manual/starting#google-data).
+Make sure the spreadsheet is a Google Sheet and not an .xlsx document stored in your Google Drive.